Kangana Ranaut: Political opinions and career

+In October 2023, during promotion of her film Tejas and shortly after the start of the Gaza war, Ranaut visited the Israeli embassy in New Delhi to meet Israel's ambassador to India, Naor Gilon.
+She described Hamas as "today's modern Ravana", said she hoped Israel would "win this war against terrorism", and told Gilon that "we as a Hindu nation stand with Israel's cause".

 In March 2024, she was named by the BJP as a candidate for the 2024 Indian general election, which she contested from the Mandi Lok Sabha constituency.
 She won the seat after being elected over her main opponent Vikramaditya Singh.
 On 6 June 2024, Ranaut was slapped by a Central Industrial Security Force (CISF) constable at Chandigarh Airport in response to comments she had made on farmers protesting against a set of laws.
-The same year, Ranaut continued to make further remarks regarding the Farmers Protest and the Farm Laws, which drew criticism, leading the BJP to reprimand her and distance itself from her statements.
+The same year, Ranaut continued to make further remarks regarding the Farmers Protest and the Farm Laws, which drew criticism and led the BJP to reprimand her and distance itself from her statements.

+In 2026, Ranaut criticised the 2026 Delhi Jantar Mantar protests, questioning their objective, claiming that demonstrations do not resolve issues and called the protests "puke-inducing".
+She further issued disparaging remarks against Gen Z women who participated in the protests, calling them "generation gutter", who "try to live independently without accountability" as "so-called westernised Indian women".
+According to Ranaut, these women are "not good at studies, but they are so ugly and corrupt that they cannot be homemakers either", yet they "proudly flaunt their freedom to use drugs, consume alcohol, or have endless body counts".